 Preparing for your engagement session and what to expect

-Here at Kyle Ford Weddings, we believe that an engagement session is meaningful for a multitude of reasons.
+Here at Kyle Ford Weddings, I believe that an engagement session is meaningful for a multitude of reasons.
 The immediate outcome of an engagement session is that it provides you gorgeous images to share on social media and on your invitations with the news of your recent engagement.
 From a photography perspective, engagement shoots are the perfect opportunity to get you, me, and the camera more acquainted and comfortable with one another before the main event.
 To prepare for your engagement session, use my tips below to help you make the most of your time.

 HAVE A UNIFIED VISION

 Engagement sessions are meant to be first and foremost fun, light, and relaxed.
 Chances are if you are reading this, you’re the one that is stoked for the session, and your significant other is along for the ride.
 If their idea of an engagement session is to capture the bare minimum – a few happy shots of the two of you, and your vision is something more intimate and emotional, your job is to prep them.
 Show your partner some of your favorite engagement images in the style you’d like to create.
 If you come to the shoot with a unified vision, you’re likely to save time, money, emotional energy, and to leave with images that you both love.

 GIVE YOUR STYLE A TRIAL RUN

 Just like with your wedding, I suggest if you are going to wear makeup; give it a trial run before the day of the session.
 The same goes for outfits.
 If you’re unsure how an outfit will translate on camera, try it on beforehand and have your partner take photos of you to make sure everything falls in a flattering way.
 Bring a jacket that matches, and comfortable footwear just in case the weather turns or you run across difficult terrain.